ngageoint/mage-server/plugins/arcgis/README.md

 ## Authentication methods

+Users can add a feature service URL directly, or select the option to browse a portal URL to discover avialable services

 The plugin supports three authentication methods for connecting to an ArcGIS Feature Service:

 | Method | When to use |